programmer949/full-stack-crud-js/README.md

-# full-stack-crud-js
+# Full Stack CRUD App.
-This is Full Stack CRUD app which is written by React as a front end and Node JS as a Back end
+For making app work you need to have MySQL installed on your system In server folder you can customize database settings for your database port, password, host, name.